Deltahedron

 The eight convex deltahedra.
 First row: regular tetrahedron, triangular bipyramid, regular octahedron, pentagonal bipyramid.
 Second row: gyroelongated square bipyramid, regular icosahedron, triaugmented triangular prism, snub disphenoid.

 A deltahedron is a polyhedron whose faces are all equilateral triangles.
 The deltahedron was named by Martyn Cundy, after the Greek capital letter delta resembling a triangular shape Δ.

 Deltahedra can be categorized by the property of convexity.
 The simplest convex deltahedron is the regular tetrahedron, a pyramid with four equilateral triangles.
 There are eight convex deltahedra, which can be used in the applications of chemistry as in the polyhedral skeletal electron pair theory and chemical compounds.
-There are infinitely many concave deltahedra.
+There are infinitely many non-convex deltahedra.

-Strictly convex deltahedron
+Convex deltahedron

-A polyhedron is said to be convex if a line between any two of its vertices lies either within its interior or on its boundary, and additionally, if no two faces are coplanar (lying in the same plane) and no two edges are collinear (segments of the same line), it can be considered as being strictly convex.
+A convex polyhedron is made of the intersection of finitely many planes.
 Of the eight convex deltahedra, three are Platonic solids and five are Johnson solids.
 They are: